Goo Hara: Inheritance lawsuit

-Goo Ho-in also filed a lawsuit to prevent their mother from seeking 50% of Goo Hara's assets as inheritance, as she reportedly did not fulfill her parental duties to the siblings.
-The revised law would not be applicable against their mother's claim, due to another law preventing retrospective application of new laws on old cases.
-Their father passed his claim of the inheritance to Goo Ho-in.
-On December 22, 2020, the Gwangju Family Court ruled that their mother would receive 40% of the inheritance while Goo Ho-in would receive the remaining 60%.
+Under the Civil Code (prior to the 2026 revision), Goo Hara's estate was to be inherited equally by her parents.
+As her mother reportedly abandoned the family when Goo Hara was nine and thus did not fulfill her parental duties to the siblings, Goo Ho-in filed a lawsuit to prevent their mother from inheriting a share of the estate, while she retained legal counsel to secure her inheritance rights.
+The revised inheritance law could not be used to deny their mother's claim, as South Korean law does not permit the retrospective application of new or amended laws to cases that arose before their enactment.
+Their father relinquished his inheritance claim in favor of Ho-in as he felt that he did not do much for Hara.
+On December 22, 2020, the Gwangju Family Court ruled that their mother would receive 40% of the estate, while Goo Ho-in would receive the remaining 60%.

 Fundraiser for single parent families

-On the second anniversary of Goo Hara's death in 2021, Goo Ho-in announced that he would auction 10 oil paintings done by Goo Hara of which proceeds would partially be donated to a Japanese non-profit organisation, Florence, whose primary clients are single parent families.
+On the second anniversary of Goo Hara's death in 2021, Goo Ho-in announced that he would auction 10 oil paintings done by Goo Hara of which proceeds would partially be donated to a Japanese non-profit organization, Florence, whose primary clients are single parent families.